Overv/VulkanTutorial/05_Uniform_buffers/01_Descriptor_pool_and_sets.md

 poolInfo.pPoolSizes = &poolSize;
 ```

+Aside from the maximum number of individual descriptors that are available, we
-We also need to specify the maximum number of descriptor sets that will be
+also need to specify the maximum number of descriptor sets that may be
 allocated:

 ```c++